heitor-sg5/plasmid_invasion/README.md

 ## Documentation

-A detailed analysis of the model, including derivations of critical conjugation thresholds and interpretation of simulation results, is provided in the PDF files found in `docs/`.
+A detailed analysis of the model, including derivations of critical conjugation thresholds and interpretation of simulation results, are provided in the PDF files found in `docs/`.